Need help? We are available to speak to you 7 days a weekRead More

 Partner - Principal Migration Lawyer

-Perry Q Wood is Immediate Past President of the Australian Institute of Administrative Law and one of Australia’s leading administrative and migration lawyers.
+Perry Q Wood is the Immediate Past President of the Australian Institute of Administrative Law and one of Australia’s leading administrative and migration lawyers.
 To date, he has been involved in 1,000+ migration and refugee matters.

-Tell us a little about your situation, and one of our migration lawyers will get back to you as soon as possible.
+Tell us about your situation, and we will get back to you shortly.
+Please note that all free consultations are 30 minutes.